LUCID TRADING ARTICLE · ACCOUNTS

 Is LucidDirect 25K worth the extra cost over LucidFlex?

 It depends on your eval pass rate.
-If you consistently pass evals in 1-2 attempts, LucidFlex at $75 is cheaper.
-But if you typically need 3+ attempts to pass ($225+), LucidDirect at $197 saves money and eliminates the evaluation entirely.
-LucidDirect also gives you the 100% first $10K split that LucidFlex doesn't offer.
+If you consistently pass evals in 1-2 attempts, LucidFlex is the cheapest path.
+But if you typically need 3+ attempts to pass, LucidDirect's one-shot funding fee saves money and eliminates the evaluation entirely.
+The split is not part of the calculation either way: Direct's payout rules document a flat 90/10 with no legacy exception.

 What happened to LucidBlack 25K accounts?